stacksgov/sips/considerations/technical.md

 **Brice Dobry (Chairperson)**: Brice is a senior engineer at Hiro, working on Clarinet and other developer tools, and contributing to the Stacks blockchain.
 Coming from a background in compilers, programming languages, and analysis tools, he is passionate about helping developers build productively, efficiently and safely.

 **Dan Trevino**: Dan is the founder of Boom Cypto and an advocate for open standards.
 Dan has contributed to the Stacks community as an advocate, developer, speaker, and mentor since 2016.

-**Daniel Fritsche**: Daniel is the co-founder of Byzantion, a cross-chain infrastructure and trading platform creating seamless cross-chain experiences for developers and users.
-Prior to Byzantion, he was the Vice President of Data Strategy at Stephens Inc.

 **Jamil Dhanani**: Jamil is the Founder and CEO of Gamma.io, the leading marketplace and creator platform for NFTs on Bitcoin, built on Stacks.
 Prior to founding Gamma, he worked as a Machine Learning Engineer and Researcher at Apple, and studied Computer Science at Stanford and the University of Toronto.